centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/faqs/whmcs-ispapi-registrar.md

 ### 3. Do you provide these: ID Protection, DNS Management, and Email Forwarding? and their Fees?

 Yes, HEXONET provides the Add-On services.
 Pricing for ID protection you can find on Control panel by navigating through: BILLING > Prices & costs > Add-ons.
-DNS Mangement and Email forwarding are free if the DNS zone is managed by us otherwise they will be charged.
-If the DNS zone is not managed by HEXONET, it will run as a premium DNS zone.
-Therefore, costs of premium DNS zone includes for DNS Management and Email Forwarding.
+DNS Mangement and Email forwarding are free if the DNS Zone is managed by us.

 ### 4. How do I add my own nameserver via WHMCS?